 GP negligence claims

 If your GP failed to diagnose your condition or made a mistake in treating you, the effects can be devastating.
-If you’ve suffered an injury as a result of medical negligence, Slater and Gordon’s specialist legal experts can help get the compensation you deserve.
+If you’ve suffered an injury as a result of medical negligence, Slater and Gordon’s specialist GP negligence solicitors can help get the compensation you deserve.

 Medical negligence experts

 Your GP is often the first place you go for medical help.
 It's important at this early stage that your symptoms are taken seriously and that you receive the correct medication, the most appropriate treatment and, if necessary, are referred to a specialist.

 If your GP provided a poor standard of care and as a result, you’re suffering from a subsequent injury or illness, you may be entitled to claim compensation due to medical negligence.

 How do I know if I have a claim for GP negligence?

 The National Institute for Clinical Excellence (NICE) has in place to help GPs provide treatment and make referrals.
 Failure to follow those guidelines can result in negligent treatment or diagnosis and the patient can suffer as a result.
 Examples of these include:

 If your condition has been made worse because your GP: